-Although Florida’s black bear population is growing both in abundance and range, historical losses caused by human land-use changes continue to limit and fragment bear habitat.
-A goal of the FWC’s Black Bear Management plan is to maintain sustainable populations in suitable habitats throughout Florida for the benefit of the species and people.
-To meet this goal, biologists are estimating the amount and distribution of bear habitat as well as studying its characteristics, including how much of bear habitat is currently occupied and identifying the most likely movement corridors between habitat patches.
+Although Florida’s black bear population is increasing both in abundance and range, historical losses caused by human land-use changes continue to limit and fragment bear habitat.
+The goal of the FWC’s Florida Black Bear Management Plan is to maintain sustainable populations in suitable habitats throughout Florida for the benefit of the species and people.
+To meet this goal, biologists estimated the amount and distribution of bear habitat in Florida and studied its characteristics, including how much of bear habitat is currently occupied and identifying the most likely movement corridors between habitat patches.

-This research is ongoing.
-The project has identified 17,646 mi2 of high-quality bear habitat across Florida using results from a single, statewide model.
-They compared areas of bear habitat to projected human development and sea level rise to predict areas most affected by those potential future threats to bear habitat.
+By combining data from across the state, biologists estimated 17,646 mi2 of high-quality bear habitat throughout Florida.
+When compared to conservation lands from 2021, 46% of this estimated bear habitat was protected by either easements or public ownership.
+Biologists also compared areas of bear habitat to projected human development and sea level rise to predict areas most affected by those potential future threats to bear habitat.

-The next step is to investigate how connected the largest habitat patches are and where habitat linkages, or corridors, exist.
-Researchers can then study the characteristics of corridors to determine which barriers are most likely to inhibit bear movements along the corridors and to identify where future range expansion is most likely to occur.
+Biologists also investigated how connected the largest bear habitat patches are and where habitat linkages, or corridors, exist.
+Researchers studied the characteristics of corridors to determine which barriers are most likely to inhibit bear movements along the corridors and to identify where future range expansion is most likely to occur.